overline-mining/olminer/README.md

 ## Features

 * CPU Mining
-* Nvidia CUDA mining in development
+* Nvidia CUDA mining
 * OpenCL mining (not yet there)
-* realistic benchmarking against arbitrary epoch/DAG/blocknumber
+* realistic benchmarking against arbitrary blocks (to be done)
 * stratum mining without proxy
-* OpenCL devices picking (nope)
+* OpenCL devices picking (to do, but shouldn't be difficult)
 * farm failover (getwork + stratum)